dphilipson/resentence/README.md

 Thus, Resentence requires the consumer to tell it how its text is aligned.
-This is often the same as the container's `text-align` CSS property, and in fact setting the `align` prop will add the appropriate `text-align` to the element, but there are situations where an elements effective alignment is not the same as its `text-align`.
+This is often the same as the container's `text-align` CSS property, and in fact setting the `align` prop will add the appropriate `text-align` to the element, but there are situations where an element's effective alignment is not the same as its `text-align`.
 For example, right-aligned text can be produced by placing text at the end of a flexbox row if it is given flex values to take no more space than needed, forcing the text to be flush against the right side